CertiCoq/certicoq/README.md

     # opam pin add coq 8.9.1

-  Alternatively, if you can you want to update a pinned version of Coq:
+  Alternatively, if you want to update a pinned version of Coq:

     # opam pin remove coq
     # opam pin add coq 8.9.1